 Age-related changes in the brain Brain and Nervous System The body changes with aging because changes occur in individual cells and in whole organs.
 These changes result in changes in function and in appearance.
 (See also Overview of Aging.)
 As cells... read more : As people age, the number of nerve cells in the brain decreases and blood flow to the brain decreases.
 Thus, drugs are more likely to impair consciousness and mental function in older people because the older brain is slower and less able to compensate for a drug's effects on the brain.
 Also, blood vessels in the brain become more fragile, increasing the risk of stroke.

-Other age-related changes: Changes in other parts of the body also make older people more sensitive to the effects of drugs Benefits and Risks of Prescription Drugs Drugs, the most common medical intervention, are an important part of medical care for older people.
-Without drugs, many older people would function less well or die at an earlier age.
-Older... read more .
+Other age-related changes: Changes in other parts of the body also make older people more sensitive to the effects of drugs Benefits and Risks of Prescription Drugs Medications, the most common medical intervention, are an important part of medical care for older people.
+Without medications, many older people would function less well or die at an earlier... read more .
 For example, as people age, the kidneys are less able to excrete drugs into urine, and the liver is less able to break down (metabolize) many drugs.
 Thus, drugs are less readily removed from the body.
 More of the drug may remain in the blood and may remain there longer.
 More of the drug may then reach the brain and affect brain function.
 As a result, even a low dose of a drug can make older people feel confused or drowsy.
 Often, older people need a lower dose than is typically used.

 Use of several drugs: Many older people take several drugs (called polypharmacy) because they have one or more chronic disorders such as high blood pressure, diabetes, or arthritis.
 Taking several drugs increases the risk of drug interactions Drug Interactions The effect a drug has on a person may be different than expected because that drug interacts with Another drug the person is taking (drug-drug interaction) Food, beverages, or supplements the... read more , possibly negatively affecting the brain.
 For example, one drug may cause the level of another drug to increase.